John Lynch (actor)

-John Lynch is a Irish actor and novelist.
-He won the AFI (AACTA) Award for Best Actor for the 1995 film Angel Baby.
-His other film and television appearances include Cal (1984), The Secret Garden (1993), In the Name of the Father (1993), Sliding Doors (1998), The Fall (2013–2016), Medici (2019), The Head (2020–2024), The Banishing (2021), and Blue Lights (2023).
-Lynch has also written two novels, Torn Water (2005) and Falling Out of Heaven (2010).
+John Lynch (born 26 December 1961) is an actor and novelist from Northern Ireland.
+He won the AACTA Awards Award for Best Actor for his performance in Angel Baby (1995).
+His notable screen credits include Cal, The Secret Garden, In the Name of the Father, Sliding Doors, the television series The Fall, Medici, The Head, The Banishing, and Blue Lights.
+Lynch is also the author of the novels Torn Water and Falling Out of Heaven.